 Our houses are Ascott (red), Claydon (blue), Hartwell (green) and Mentmore (yellow).

-Children also work together as a house, at different points in the year, including during sports day and a cup is awarded to the winning team.
+Children also work together as a house, at different points in the year, including during Sports Day and World Book Day for example and a cup is awarded to the winning team.

 At Waddesdon Village Primary School we pride ourselves on our positive relationships.
 We treat each other with mutual respect and work in a climate where openness and inclusion lay foundations for our values to be built upon.

 Values Education underpins all aspects of our school life and gives staff and pupils the opportunity to discuss and reflect on the values in life that they believe in.
 At the beginning of each half term, we base our assemblies and PSHCE on a different value, e.g. Perseverance, Achievement, Tolerance, Honesty, Well-being, Aspiration.
 Pupils understand that these values are important if people in our society are going to live happily together.

 The monthly value is displayed in large letters in the School Office area.
 Children are rewarded for displaying these values with ‘golden tokens’.
 These tokens are added to the token collector in the school hall and contribute to the half-termly reward for the winning house.

 Star of the Week

 Star of the Week is presented in whole school celebration assemblies on a Friday for showing positive behaviour, including demonstrating a growth mindset, good work, for example, challenging themselves both in and out of the classroom.
 These children are invited to the staff room on a Friday for biscuits and juice with Miss Forchione.

 Waddesdon Village Primary School believe that regular school attendance is the key to enabling children to maximise the educational opportunities available to them and become emotionally resilient, confident and competent adults who are able to realise their full potential and make a positive contribution to their community.